kreon800/shaiya-releases/ep5/item mall/readme.md

 * calls usp_Read_User_CashPoint_UsersMaster

 **ItemMallFix**
-* no database login needed
+* does not require a database connection